check24-scholarships/check24-messenger-challenge/README.md

 So, what else?
 Have fun!
 We're looking forward hearing from you! 😎

-<a href="https://check24-4th-gendev.vpetritz.net">Click here to start the challenge and access the datasets 🚀</a>

 ### Questions?
 In case of any questions, contact messengerchallenge@check24.de.